invick/wp-menu-cleaner/README.md

 1. After activation, go to **Tools → Clean Menu Items** in your WordPress admin
 2. Select a menu from the dropdown (shows item count for each menu)
+3. Choose a deletion mode:
+   - **Delete by Count**: Removes a specific number of items from the end of the menu
+   - **Delete Draft Items**: Removes all menu items linking to draft or pending posts/pages
+   - **Delete Orphaned Items**: Removes all menu items linking to deleted content
-3. Enter the number of items you want to delete (1-500)
+4. If using "Delete by Count" mode, enter the number of items you want to delete (1-500)
-4. Choose whether to skip parent items (enabled by default):
+5. Choose whether to skip parent items (enabled by default):
    - When **checked**: Parent items and all their sub-items will be preserved
    - When **unchecked**: All items will be deleted regardless of hierarchy
-5. Click the "Delete Menu Items" button
+6. Click the "Delete Menu Items" button
-6. Confirm the action in the popup dialog
+7. Confirm the action in the popup dialog
-7. Watch the real-time progress bar as items are deleted
+8. Watch the real-time progress bar as items are deleted
-8. Review the deletion log showing each removed item
+9. Review the deletion log showing each removed item
-9. The menu dropdown automatically updates with the new item count
+10. The menu dropdown automatically updates with the new item count

 ### What Gets Deleted

-- The plugin identifies menu items by `post_type = 'nav_menu_item'`
+Based on the selected deletion mode:

+**Delete by Count**:
 - Items are sorted by `menu_order` in descending order (highest/last items first)
+- Deletes the specified number of items from the end of the menu
+- You can delete between 1 and 500 items per operation

+**Delete Draft Items**:
+- Identifies menu items linking to posts/pages with status: draft, pending, or auto-draft
+- Deletes all matching items regardless of position
+- Shows count of draft items before deletion

+**Delete Orphaned Items**:
+- Identifies menu items where the linked post/page/category no longer exists
+- Excludes custom links (they are never considered orphaned)
+- Deletes all broken menu links in the selected menu

+All modes:
 - Only items from the selected menu are affected
-- You can delete between 1 and 500 items per operation
 - Items are deleted in batches of 10 to prevent timeouts
 - Each deleted item is logged with its ID, title, and menu order